 (a) Was committed to devise or execute a scheme to defraud or illegally obtain property;

 (b) Caused response costs, loss, injury or other damage in excess of $500; or

-(c) Caused an interruption or impairment of a public service, including, without limitation, a governmental operation, a system of public communication or transportation or a supply of water, gas or electricity,
+(c) Caused an interruption or impairment of public service, including, without limitation, a governmental operation, a system of public communication or transportation or supply of water, gas or electricity,

-(a) Information system has the meaning ascribed to it in NRS 242.057.
+(a) The information system has the meaning ascribed to it in NRS 242.057.

 (b) Penetration testing has the meaning ascribed to it in NRS 242.171.